nijdarshan/democratizing-ai-kannada/README.md

 ---

 Stay tuned for more updates as the project progresses!
-If you are interested in collaborating or learning more, please reach out through our project's [GitHub repository](#).
+If you are interested in collaborating or learning more, please reach out to me (<darshannij@gmil.com>) for Kannada or Dr.Haim (<h.dubossarsky@qmul.ac.uk>) for anything else.